 If you see what looks like part of a conjugated estrogen tablet in your stool, talk with your doctor.

-Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
+Your doctor should check your progress on a regular basis to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis, and have regular mammograms.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using conjugated estrogens.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking conjugated estrogens?

 Avoid smoking.
 It can greatly increase your risk of blood clots, stroke, or heart attack while using conjugated estrogens.

 Conjugated estrogens side effects